 Critical stage

 After being rented or purchased by customers to celebrate Tet, many peach trees are returned to the peach garden in Nong Tien to continue to be nurtured and shaped for the next flowering season.
-The work of “reviving” the trees begins with important steps such as pruning branches, removing remaining flowers and buds, helping the tree focus nutrients on the trunk.
+The work of “reviving” the trees begins with important steps such as pruning branches, removing remaining flowers and buds, helping the tree concentrate nutrients on the trunk.
 The peach trees are also fertilized, watered adequately, especially the soil is changed, and replanted in the bed to ensure vitality.

 Mr. Dao Quang Vinh, group 8, Nong Tien ward, trims branches to help the peach tree recover soon.